 Divine, a 12-year-old, explains that she now has to sell embers [charcoal] with her older sister for their aunt: "Life has changed at home, our food has become very difficult, and parents find money with difficulty.
 Usually, during school time, I don't come to sell at the market.
 I only do the dishes and the laundry and so on and so forth and that's it."
-She dreamed of being a teacher one day, but was forced to drop out of school because of respondents reported that they had to send their children to work to cope with income/job loss of the cost and lack of support.
+She dreamed of being a teacher one day, but was forced to drop out of school because of respondents reported that they had to send their children to work to cope with income/job loss of respondents said they had to reduce the quantity and quality of meals - only 4% said they were able to fully meet their food needs and 13% said they were not able to meet their food needs at all of the cost and lack of support.
 Now she just hopes to have the means to stop selling ember.